Burritobun/Treefrog-Mini/README.md

 # Treefrog-Mini

-The Treefrog Mini is a solar powered, single or multi-radio Meshtastic/Reticulum Node with multiple mounting options (pole, tree, wall), and fully tolerant of harsh winter climates.
+The Treefrog Mini is a solar powered, single or multi-radio Meshtastic/Reticulum Node with multiple mounting options, and fully tolerant of harsh winter climates.